pietheinstrengholt/synapse-lab/module06/module06.md

 [< Previous Module](../module05/module05.md) - **[Home](../README.md)** - [Next Module >](../module07/module07.md)

-## :dart: Objectives
+## :loudspeaker: Introduction

-* The objective for this module is to move data from the silver layer to gold layer using a stored procedure and a Serverless Pool.
+The objective for this module is to move data from the silver layer to gold layer using a stored procedure and a Serverless Pool.
 In this example you will use an external table format, which stored data into Parquet.
 You will use two stored procedures and add a delete step to the data pipeline.

+## :dart: Objectives

+* Create external tables on your silver layer
+* Create ETL scripts for transforming data into your gold layer
+* Create a stored procedure for your ETL script
+* Configure your pipeline
+* Use serverless technologies for cost-effectively processing data

 ## 1. Create External Tables